Find a Holiday

 Pack a camera

-If you’re on holiday in Cornwall and you live in a busy city, you may want something to help you remember the clear skies, so it’s worth packing a camera.
+If you’re on holiday in Cornwall, you may want something to help you remember the clear skies, so it’s worth packing a camera.
 Not only will this be great for capturing the memories, but cameras are also a great tool for seeing stars more clearly.

 Download a night sky app